Cody Williams

-Cody Williams is an American basketball player who currently attends Perry High School.
-Williams has committed to play for the University of Colorado.
+Cody Leron Williams (born November 20, 2004) is an American professional basketball player for the Utah Jazz of the National Basketball Association (NBA).
+He played college basketball for the Colorado Buffaloes.
+He was a consensus five-star recruit and one of the top players in the 2023 class.
+He is the brother of Oklahoma City Thunder player Jalen Williams.

-Early life and high school
+Early life

-Williams was born in Colorado and has grown up in Gilbert, Arizona after his family moved there when he was young.
-He attends Perry High School.
+Williams was born in San Luis Obispo, California but grew up in Gilbert, Arizona after his family moved there when he was young.
+He attended Perry High School.
 As a junior, Williams was named the Premier Region Player of the Year after averaging 13 points, four rebounds, three assists, and two steals per game as Perry won the Class 6A state championship.
+Williams averaged 18.4 points, 6.7 rebounds, and four assists per game as a senior while leading the Pumas to a 30–1 record and a second consecutive state championship.

 Williams was selected to play in the 2023 McDonald's All-American Boys Game during his senior year.
 He was also selected to play for Team USA in the Nike Hoops Summit.

-Recruiting

-Williams is a consensus five-star recruit and one of the top players in the 2023 class, according to major recruiting services.
-In November 2022, Williams committed to play college basketball at Colorado after considering offers from LSU, Arizona, UCLA, and USC.
+Williams was a consensus five-star recruit and one of the top players in the 2023 class, according to major recruiting services.
+On November 9, 2022, Williams committed to playing college basketball for Colorado after considering offers from LSU, Arizona, UCLA, and USC.
+He became the highest-ranked committed recruit in program history and the first five-star recruit to join Colorado.

+College career

+As a freshman, Williams averaged 11.9 points and 3.0 rebounds per game, helping the Buffaloes earn a berth in the NCAA Tournament.
+He was named to the Pac-12 All-Freshman Team.
+Following the season Williams declared for the 2024 NBA draft.

+Professional career

+On June 26, 2024, Williams was selected with the tenth overall pick by the Utah Jazz in the 2024 NBA Draft and on July 2, he signed with them.
+Throughout his rookie season, he has been assigned several times to the Salt Lake City Stars.

+National team career

+Williams was named to the United States under-19 basketball team, which was coached by Colorado head coach Tad Boyle, to play in the 2023 FIBA Under-19 Basketball World Cup.